cyharyanto/prompt-collections/README.md

    - Study [methodology.md](docs/methodology.md) for practical approaches
    - Use [tailoring.md](docs/tailoring.md) to adapt to different models
    - Practice with the examples provided in each document

+## Analysis Protocols

+This framework includes structured protocols for AI code analysis that ensure consistent, thorough, and reliable results.
+These protocols cover:

+1. Context Management
+   - Systematic verification of code completeness
+   - Clear identification of context boundaries
+   - Explicit tracking of dependencies

+2. Analysis Methodology
+   - Evidence classification and confidence signaling
+   - Relationship mapping and validation
+   - Domain-specific analysis approaches

+3. Quality Assurance
+   - Structured verification processes
+   - Bias mitigation strategies
+   - Comprehensive edge case consideration

+These protocols are detailed in our methodology documentation and implemented through specific interaction patterns described in our practical guides.

 ## Contributing